handshake-org/handshake-org.github.io/src/api-docs/source/includes/_wallet_rpc_auctions.md

 }
 ```

-Upon close of the REVEAL period, auction winners claim ownership of the name with `sendupdate`, which updates the namedata and transfers their winning bid input to a REGISTER output.
+After the REVEAL period, the auction is CLOSED.
+The value locked up by the winning
+bid is locked forever, although the name owner and the name state can still change.

-Furthermore, name owners can use `sendupdate` at any time to update the resource data of their name.
+The winning bidder can update the data resource associated with their name by sending
+an UPDATE.

 See the [Resource Object section](#resource-object) for details on formatting the name resource data.